NoubissiViany/LocationTracker/README.md

 1. If you have not yet clone the repository before, Clone the repository: git@github.com:NoubissiViany/LocationTracker.git
+2. Navigate to the project directory: cd LocationTracker
+3. Navigate to the project directory: cd Frontend
-2. Create a new branch for your feature or bug fix.
+4. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
+5. Make your changes and commit them.
-4. Update your branch and resolve any conflicts that may arise during the merge process
+6. Update your branch and resolve any conflicts that may arise during the merge process
-5. Push your changes to the feature branch you created.
+7. Push your changes to the feature branch you created.
-6. Submit a pull request to the main repository.
+8. Submit a pull request to the main repository.

 ## License